Skip to main content Go to Site Map

 Any additional materials and resources not listed below will be provided by AUB.

-• Your sewing machine will be electrically PAT tested in the first session.
+• Your sewing machine will be electrically PAT tested during the first session

-• Basic sewing kit: small scissors, needles, pins, threads, tape measure
+• Basic sewing kit: small scissors, needles, pins, thread and tape measure

 • Students may wish to purchase specific fabric for their personal projects, your tutor will advise you further in your first session.